Frequently Asked Questions#

 "An error occurred: Casa did not start properly" is shown when accessing the application#

-This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the configuration file or an inconsistent configuration supplied.
+This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the application configuration or an inconsistent configuration supplied.
 Check the log to diagnose the problem.
 Try to find a message like "WEBAPP INITIALIZATION FAILED" and see the traces above it.
 Often, error messages are self-explanatory.

 Once fixed, please restart the application.
 You will have to see a "WEBAPP INITIALIZED SUCCESSFULLY" message to know that it's working.

 In case of lockout#

 For versions 4.1 or earlier, when there were problems with the OIDC client used by oxd to communicate with oxAuth, the solution involved editing a configuration file and doing a restart.
 Starting with version 4.2, such file contents were moved to the underlying database.
 To make it easy for admins to apply the tweak required (no low-level ldap or couchbase commands), we deliver a small CLI tool that allows flushing some oxd configurations.

 - Stop casa if still running